Roman Army during the Pax Romana: Religion

 Another influence in the Roman army came from Zoroastrianism, the ancient Persian religion that preceded and influenced Mithraism.
 While Zoroastrianism itself did not take root among Roman soldiers as a formal cult, its dualistic worldview—emphasizing the cosmic battle between the forces of good (Ahura Mazda) and evil (Angra Mainyu)—found echoes in the beliefs and practices of Mithraic worship.
-The Zoroastrian emphasis on fire as a sacred element may also have influenced the rituals of Roman soldiers, particularly in eastern provinces where Persian culture remained strong.
+The Zoroastrian belief that fire is sacred may also have influenced the rituals of Roman soldiers, particularly in eastern provinces where Persian culture was still strong.
 The worship of Egyptian gods also played a significant role in the spiritual lives of Roman soldiers, particularly those stationed in or near Egypt.
 The Egyptian goddess Isis, associated with protection, healing, and the promise of eternal life, was especially popular.
 Her cult transcended social and geographical boundaries, offering a deeply personal and emotional form of worship.
 Rituals dedicated to Isis often involved processions, music, and offerings, creating a vibrant and theatrical form of devotion that appealed to soldiers seeking solace or protection in the uncertainty of military life.

 A particularly example of religious syncretism in the Roman army was the worship of Zeus-Serapis, a fusion of the Greek god Zeus and the Egyptian god Serapis.
 This hybrid deity combined the supreme authority of Zeus with the mystical and salvific aspects of Serapis, creating a figure that resonated with the multicultural identity of the Roman Empire.
 Soldiers who worshiped Zeus-Serapis often sought his protection as a universal god who embodied both power and benevolence.
 His temples and altars were found throughout the empire, especially in regions where Greek and Egyptian cultures intersected.
-In addition to these major cults, the Roman army also embraced a variety of minor and regional deities, reflecting the diverse origins of its soldiers.
+In addition to these major cults, the Roman army also embraced a variety of minor and regional deities, due to the diverse origins of its soldiers.
 For example, Celtic gods from Gaul or Britannia, such as Epona, the goddess of horses, were worshiped by cavalry units.
 In regions influenced by Anatolian culture, the worship of the Phrygian Mother Goddess Cybele and her consort Attis also found followers among soldiers.
 These regional gods and goddesses were often honored at small altars or shrines within military camps, where soldiers could perform personal rituals and offer sacrifices.